Reset and restore the password of a dedicated server

 -

-Click OK.
+Press OK.

 Restore server password in WinPE

-If you set a blank password, you will not be able to connect via RDP and change the password via NTPWEdit.
+If you set a blank password, you will not be able to connect via RDP and change the password via NTPWEdit

 - Boot the server in WinPE recovery and diagnostic mode.

-- Run the password editing utility NTPWEdit.
+- Run the NTPWEdit password editing utility.

-- Make sure that the field Path to SAM file file path
+- Make sure that the Path to SAM file field specifies the path to the SAM file — this is the SAM security account manager file.

 - Select an account.
 If it is locked, unlock it: tap Unlock.